Serein

 Why did the silent Joe in the audience have the intense urge to question only my work?

 All human beings have fear of public speaking.
-If you recognize public speaking as a development need, take courses which enhance your public speaking/ presentation skills.
+If you recognise public speaking as a development need, take courses which enhance your public speaking/ presentation skills.

 I also observed another behavior.
 Women tend to preface a question with, ‘Sorry … I have a question.’
 Instead, say ‘Excuse me … I have a question.’
 Demand answers with authority.